eed3si9n/eed3si9n.com/content/posts/about.md

 aliases:     [ /node/330 ]
 ---

-I am Eugene Yokota (@eed3si9n on [Twitter](https://twitter.com/eed3si9n) and [GitHub](https://github.com/eed3si9n)), a software engineer with years of experience working on Scala tooling.
-Most recently I was a Staff Engineer at Twitter's _EE Build/Bazel Migration_ team migrating the largest Scala monorepo into Bazel (See [2 years at Twitter](/2years-at-twitter/) for details).
+I am Eugene Yokota (@eed3si9n on [Mastodon](https://mastodon.social/@eed3si9n) and [GitHub](https://github.com/eed3si9n)), a software engineer with years of experience working on Scala tooling.
+Most recently, I've been an L6 (equivalent to Staff Engineer) at Netflix's _Productivity, Tooling, and Reliability team_ in the _AIMS_ org that is responsible for recommendation algorithms.
+Previously I was a Staff Engineer at Twitter's _EE Build/Bazel Migration_ team migrating the largest Scala monorepo into Bazel (See [2 years at Twitter](/2years-at-twitter/) for details).

 My specialties are researching and documenting complex landscapes of problems through reading, and talking to people, and bringing them into concrete implementations.
 I'm great at taking existing tools, and making them more performant and developer-friendly.